Using Search in Application Insights

 In the Azure portal

-You can open diagnostic search explicitly from the Application Insights Overview blade of your application (located at in the top bar) or under investigate on the left.
+You can open diagnostic search from the Application Insights Overview tab of your application (located at in the top bar) or under investigate on the left.

-The main body of Diagnostic Search is a list of telemetry items - server requests, page views, custom events that you have coded, and so on.
-At the top of the list is a summary chart showing counts of events over time.
+Go to the Event types' drop-down menu to see a list of telemetry items- server requests, page views, custom events that you have coded, and so on.
+At the top of the results' list, is a summary chart showing counts of events over time.

 In Visual Studio